-(In thousands) J As of une 30, 2012 As of June 30, 2011 Gross goodwill balance \$ 604,302 \$ 604,742 Accumulated impairment losses (276,586) (276,586) Net goodwill balance \$ 327,716 \$ 328,156
+(In thousands) J As of une 30, 2013 As of June 30, 2012 Gross goodwill balance \$ 604,205 \$ 604,302 Accumulated impairment losses (277,570) (276,586) Net goodwill balance \$ 326,635 \$ 327,716

-The changes in the gross goodwill balance during the fiscal years ended June 30,2012 and 2011 resulted from foreign currency translation adjustments.
+The changes in the gross goodwill balance during the fiscal years ended June 30,2013 and 2012 resulted from foreign currency translation adjustments.
+In September 2012, the Company decided to exit the solar inspection business due to adverse market conditions in that industry and recognized a goodwill impairment charge of \$1.0 million.

 Goodwill represents the excess of the purchase price over the fair value of the net tangible and identifiable intangible assets acquired in each business combination.
 In September 2011, the FASB amended its guidance to simplify testing goodwill for impairment, allowing an entity to first assess qualitative factors to determine whether it is necessary to perform the two-step quantitative goodwill impairment test.
-If an entity determines as a result of the qualitative assessment that it is more likely than not (> 50% likelihood) that the fair value of a reporting unit is less than its carrying amount, then the quantitative test is required.
-Otherwise, no further testing is required.
-The Company elected to early adopt this accounting guidance during the three months ended December 31, 2011.

-The Company has four reporting units: Defect Inspection, Metrology, Service and Other.
-As of December 31, 2011, the entire goodwill balance resided in the Defect Inspection reporting unit.
+The Company has four reporting units: Defect Inspection, Metrology, Service, Software and Other.
+As of December 31,2012, substantially all of the goodwill balance resided in the Defect Inspection reporting unit.